Bath Abbey

 Bringing Bath Abbey into the 21st Century

 Bath Abbey is a Scheduled Ancient Monument, situated in the heart of a UNESCO World Heritage Site, and underlain by Norman, Saxon and Roman archaeology of great importance.
-Mann Williams has been engaged for an ambitious project that will both conserve the Grade 1 listed Abbey and transform its facilities – serving the city of Bath in the 21st Century and beyond.
+Mann Williams was engaged for an ambitious project that would both conserve the Grade I-listed Abbey and transform its facilities – serving the city of Bath in the 21st century and beyond.

-The project includes: the complete repair of the Abbey floor to arrest progressive settlement caused by hundreds of years of burials; the creation of new basement vaults around the Abbey and beneath its current shop; alterations to open up the vaulted crypt to create new learning spaces; refurbishment of the Abbey’s listed offices and creation of a new choir practice room; and the installation of a district heating scheme using heat taken from the waste hot spring water in the adjacent Roman Baths.
+The project included: the complete repair of the Abbey floor to arrest progressive settlement caused by hundreds of years of burials; the creation of new basement vaults around the Abbey and beneath its current shop; alterations to open up the vaulted crypt to create new learning spaces; the refurbishment of the Abbey’s listed offices and the creation of a new choir practice room; and the installation of a district heating scheme using heat taken from the waste hot-spring water in the adjacent Roman Baths.

-The technical, logistical and archaeological challenges of this project are such that it required 8 years of design and planning before starting on site.
+The technical, logistical and archaeological challenges of this project were such that it required 8 years of design and planning before starting on site.

 Project Lead